 There are hundreds of standards and certification schemes on the market – but some are more credible than others.
-ISEAL’s Credibility Principles represent the core values on which effective sustainability standards are built.
+The ISEAL Credibility Principles represent the core values on which effective sustainability systems are built.

-We developed the Credibility Principles through a year-long global consultation with a diverse group of more than 400 stakeholders.
-Our goal was to pinpoint the fundamental qualities that make standards most likely to achieve positive impacts.
+We developed the Credibility Principles through a global consultation with a diverse group of more than 400 stakeholders.
+Our goal was to pinpoint the fundamental qualities that make sustainability systems most likely to achieve positive impacts.

-The principles provide a guide for any standard that assesses sustainability.
+The principles provide a guide for any system that assesses sustainability.
 Companies, governments and NGOs can also use them as a reference point for benchmarking or internal audits.

-In 2020, ISEAL is revising the Credibility Principles with stakeholder consultations.
+ISEAL is currently revising the Credibility Principles and is engaging stakeholders in consultations.
 Read about the revision process and consultations.

 The ISEAL Credibility Principles

 Standards scheme owners clearly define and communicate their sustainability objectives and approach to achieving them.
 They make decisions that best advance these objectives.

 Standards scheme owners seek to understand their impacts and measure and demonstrate progress towards their intended outcomes.
 They regularly integrate learning and encourage innovation to increase benefits to people and the environment.